Azure/Azure-Sentinel/Playbooks/Watchlist-ChangeIncidentSeverityandTitleIFUserVIP/readme.md

 author: Yaniv Shasha
 <br><br>

-This playbook leverages Azure Sentinel Watchlists in order to adapt the incidents severity which include User entity and check it against VIP user list
+This playbook leverages Microsoft Sentinel Watchlists in order to adapt the incidents severity which include User entity and check it against VIP user list
 <br><br>

 ## Logical flow to use this playbook